anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 In cloud shell scoped to the shared VPC/host project, paste the following variables after **updating the same to match your environment**-
 ```
-PROJECT_KEYWORD="thor"  # Use a keyword of your preference, as prefix to your project names
+PROJECT_KEYWORD="thor"  # Replace with your keyword from module 1

 ORG_ID=akhanolkar.altostrat.com                              #Replace with yours